izihawa/summa/docs/core/architecture.md

 nav_order: 1
 ---

-Summa is composed of multiple various parts, most important ones are
+Summa is composed of multiple parts, most important ones are
 - [Tantivy](https://github.com/quickwit-oss/tantivy) for creating indices and searching in them
 - [Iroh](https://github.com/n0-computer/iroh) for downloading and distributing indices through [IPFS](https://ipfs.tech) network
 - [WASM](/summa/core/wasm) for compiling and launching the subset of Summa in browsers

-Summa Server combines all server parts together.
+Summa Server combines Tantivy and Iroh together.
 It operates indices, put them in Iroh Store and manages Iroh P2P for making indices available through IPFS network.

 ![architecture](/summa/assets/arch.drawio.png)